Company Logo

 Sign Up for Our Newsletter

-Stay informed about NCTR and our upcoming events.
+Stay informed about NCTR news, events and initiatives.

 “Ka-kí-kiskéyihtétan óma, namoya kinwés maka aciyowés pohko óma óta ka-hayayak wasétam askihk, ékwa ka-kakwéy miskétan kiskéyihtamowin, iyinísiwin, kistéyitowin, mina nánisitotatowin kakiya ayisiniwak, ékosi óma kakiya ka-wahkotowak.”